santu14/Password-Generator/README.md

 # Password-Generator
-A password generator created using JavaScript
+A password generator created using JavaScript HTML and CSS